[?] Subscribe To This Site

 Hi Julie, Thank you!!!
 I hope you do come back often.
 Have you subscribed to my RSS and my newsletter?
 You will be alerted every time a build a new page.

 I LOVE the Cake topper.
 Is it a fondant or buttercream cake?
 I think the best thing to do is mount it onto a sturdy base.
 You may have to custom make one.
 I would make the base out of wood most likely and finish it off with fabric trimmings that can be glued.
 Not sure what kind of glue I would use though to mount the figures to the wooden base.
 I will ask my Facebook friends to help out.
 There is usually someone from the cake decorating group that will come up with something helpful.
-Good luck and please show us a picture of your finished cake on this wedding cake photos page, or cake decorating pictures.
+Good luck and please show us a picture of your finished cake on this cake photos page or cake decorating pictures.

 Average Rating starstarstarstarstar